 Each of these areas will play an important part in your mobile food service company’s growth at various stages.
 Since most food truck operators will need start-up capital, we will focus on this area.

 You are going to need funding to keep you going while your business cuts its teeth.
 What will this money be spent on?

 Make sure you allow enough money for the true expenses associated with running your mobile business for at least the first year of its operation.
 (And don’t forget to pay yourself first.)
 Make sure you’ve planned for additional employees, food production increases, additional fees and licensing for new locations to sell your gourmet fare in.
 One of the top reasons many new businesses fail is because they don’t get enough start-up capital.
 (The other reason is poor management.)
 Realistically estimate your financial needs and leave room for the unexpected, or you may unexpectedly be out of business.

-Now that you know about the different types financing for different stages of your mobile food vending business’ growth and have an idea of how much start-up capital you will need.
+Now that you know about the different types financing for different stages of your mobile food vending business’ growth and have an idea of how much capital you will need.
 How does this financing work?
-In the next article in this series we will explain it to you.
+In the next of our series we will explain it to you.

 Start-Up Capital For Your Food Truck Part 2

 Start-Up Capital For Your Food Truck Part 3